Badgerati/Pode/docs/Getting-Started/Migrating/1X-to-2X.md

 ### Endpoints

 With the dropping of HttpListener, the old `-Certificate` is now the old `-CertificateFile` parameter.
-The `-RawCertificate` is now `-X509Certificate`.
+The `-RawCertificate` parameter is now called `-X509Certificate`.

-`-CertificateThumbprint` has also been removed.
+`-CertificateThumbprint` remains the same, and only works on Windows.